-At St. Mary's CofE (Aided) Primary School, Sex and Relationships Education (SRE) is integrated into the Personal, Social and Citizenship education programme of the school, as well as being a topic in the 'Life Process and Living Things' unit of the Science curriculum.
-As a church school, SRE is underpinned by our mission statement and teaching and learning of Christianity in RE and is taught in the context of a warm and welcoming Christian ethos so that all children have the opportunity to develop Christian values.
+At St. Mary's CE (Aided) Primary School, Sex and Relationships Education (SRE) is integrated into the Personal, Social, Citizenship & Health Education programme of the school, as well as being a topic in the 'Life Process and Living Things' unit of the Science curriculum.
+As a church school, SRE is underpinned by our mission statement and the teaching and learning of Christianity in RE and is taught in the context of a warm and welcoming Christian ethos so that all children have the opportunity to develop Christian values.